FudaWiki/fudawiki-files/iroha.md

 - [**Edo Iroha Karuta**](/en/iroha/edo) - From Edo (now Tokyo).
 It is the most widely used set.
 - **Kamigata Iroha Karuta** - From Kamigata region (Kyoto, Osaka, Kobe).
 It is the oldest of the three sets.
 - **Owari Iroha Karuta** - From Owari province.
 It is the youngest of the three sets.

-For a list of proverbs see [Iroha Karuta Proverbs](/en/iroha/proverbs).

 ## Other Iroha Karuta Sets
 - **Obake Karuta** (お化けかるた, 'monster cards') is a type of Iroha Karuta that is themed around various monsters from Japanese folklore.
 It can be considered the predecessor of Character Iroha Karuta.